arnicas/interactive-vis-course/Week1/README.md

 * Read Chapter 3 of IDVW: http://chimera.labs.oreilly.com/books/1230000000345/ch02.html.
 You can stop at the SVG part at the end of chapter 3, for now.
 (Chapter 2 may be nice background but is optional.)

-* [The client brief](../APromiseRenewed_Brief_March2015.pdf): Look for any open questions you may have after looking at their report and website.
+* [The client brief](../APromiseRenewed_Brief_March2015.pdf) and Key Findings from 2014: Look for any open questions you may have after looking at their report and website.
 Take a few notes, we'll discuss next week.

 * Loading data with D3, at http://learnjsdata.com/read_data.html.